 World-class treatment for cancer of the lip and other areas of the mouth is available at Moffitt Cancer Center.
 Patients in our Head and Neck Cancer Program benefit from the diverse expertise of medical oncologists, radiation oncologists, head and neck surgeons and other specialists who collaborate to create an individualized treatment plan for every patient.
 Our team is also working to improve oral cancer treatment options through a robust clinical trial program that gives eligible patients access to the latest therapies before they're made widely available.
 Thanks to our steadfast commitment to research and innovation, Moffitt has been designated as a Comprehensive Cancer Center by the National Cancer Institute.

 Whether you’d like to receive a second opinion for lip cancer treatment or are concerned about skin cancer on the lips or a suspicious mouth sore, Moffitt is an excellent place to turn.
 To request an appointment, call 1-888-663-348 or submit a new patient registration form online.
-As Florida’s top cancer hospital, Moffitt is accelerating access to progressive cancer treatment by connecting patients to specialists within 24 hours.
+As Florida’s top cancer hospital, Moffitt is accelerating access to progressive cancer treatment.